thewillow/infinitus/docs/source/community-commitment.rst

    sexist gender norms and cisheteronormativity.
 3. Cultivating an intentional space where one is free to think critically and explore one’s intellectual and spiritual curiosities.
-4. Advocate for alternative educational opportunities and leadership development processes for church leadership.
+4. Advocating for alternative educational opportunities and leadership development processes for church leadership.
+5. Aiming for creating and cultivating a space for inclusion, belonging, repair and healing at all stages of our development and growth as a community.

 Non-discrimination policy:
 ==========================